 How Much Electricity Does a Phone Charger Use?

-A phone charger uses about 30 watts to 80 watts of power depending on the charger’s wattage and the time it takes to charge the device.
+A phone charger uses about 30 to 80 watts of power depending on its wattage and the time it takes to charge the device.
 This range is quite low considering that we have appliances at home that use as much as over 1000 watts per use.

-If we use the charger to charge a smartphone for 3 hours every day, it would consume 900 watts of power in a month and 10,800 watts in a year.
+Using the charger to charge a smartphone for 3 hours daily would consume 900 watts of power in a month and 10,800 watts in a year.
 Now, with the average U.S. household using about 886 kWh per month, 900 watts is less than 0.1% of the overall monthly power consumption of the household.

-But then, this is just for a standard 5 watts charger.
+But then, this is just for a standard 5-watt charger.
 If we use a faster charger, say 120 watts, the power consumption will be higher.
 But then again, remember that higher wattage means the phone takes less time to charge.

 How Much Does It Cost To Power a Phone Charger?